Chair’s Introduction

 Board of Directors

-Issy Urquhart, the Group’s Chief People Officer, was appointed as an executive Director of the Company on 27 April 2022.
-Therefore, in the period 27 April 2022 to 30 June 2022 the Company’s Board comprised of: its Chair, Will Whitehorn; three executive Directors: Keith Neilson, Chief Executive Officer; Craig Preston, Chief Financial Officer; and Issy Urquhart, Chief People Officer; along with four further non-executive Directors (each of whom the Board considers to be independent), Colleen Blye (Senior Independent Director), Russ Rudish, Alistair Erskine and David Kemp.
-Detailed biographies of all Directors are contained within the Annual Report and in the Board of Directors section of this website.
+Throughout the financial year ended 30 June 2024 and until the date of approval of this report the Company’s Board comprised of: its Chair, Will Whitehorn; three executive Directors: Keith Neilson, Chief Executive Officer; Craig Preston, Chief Financial Officer; and Issy Urquhart, Chief People Officer; along with five further non-executive Directors (each of whom the Board considers to be independent), Colleen Blye (Senior Independent Director), Russ Rudish, Alistair Erskine, David Kemp and Anne McCune.
+Detailed biographies of all Directors are contained in the Board of Directors section of this website.

-A summary of the composition of the Board for different periods during the year ended 30 June 2022 is:
+A summary of the composition of the Board throughout the year ended 30 June 2024 is:

 Period